romirm/romirm/README.md

-math + cs at northwestern. interested in markets, sports and math concepts in cs.
+math + cs at northwestern. interested in markets, sports and graphs.

 check out my repos.